-During the crisis, digital submissions via CESP were facilitated in Europe, including countries where CESP submission was not accepted before the crisis.
-This proves that digital processes submissions can easily be introduced across Europe in the future.
+During the crisis, digital submissions via Common European Submission Portal (CESP) were facilitated in Europe, including countries where

+CESP submission was not accepted before the crisis.
+This proves that digital process submissions can easily be introduced across Europe in the future.